Rwanda Basketball League

 The Rwanda Basketball League (RBL) (formerly the National Basketball League Rwanda) is the top professional basketball league in Rwanda.
 Its season usually runs from November to September.
 The winners of the NBL season qualify for the qualifiers for the Basketball Africa League (BAL).

-The league currently consists of 14 teams, most of them being from the country's capital Kigali.
-The current champion of the NBL are REG, having won the 2022 title.
-REG and their rival Patriots BBC have dominated the league, winning all titles since 2015.
+The league currently consists of 10 teams, most of them being from the country's capital Kigali.
+The current champion of the RBL are APR, who are the league’s most decorated team with a record 16 championships.
+Other notable teams are REG and their rivals Patriots, who have been powerhouses in recent years.

-Since the 2021–22 season, the FERWABA also organises the Rwanda Basketball League Division 2 to which the bottom two teams of the RBL relegate.
+Since the 2021–22 season, the FERWABA also organises the RBL Division 2 to which the bottom two teams of the RBL relegate.

 History

-Basketball was introduced in Rwanda in 1930 by Catholic priests, who first thought the sport at high schools in the Southern Province.
+Basketball was introduced in Rwanda in 1930 by Catholic priests, who first taught the sport at high schools in the Southern Province.
 The following decades, the presence of the sport increased as the military and some public institutions created basketball teams.
 In 1974, the national basketball federation FERWABA was established.
 Three years later, in 1977, the first national league was created.

 The 1994 Rwandan genocide threw the sport back, because Tutsi players, spectators and administrators died and crucial infrastructure was destroyed.

 In the 2000s, APR was the dominant team in Rwanda and it participated in the FIBA Africa Clubs Champions Cup thrice.
 Its best result was a bronze medal in 2009.

 From 2011 to 2015, Espoir BBC won four straight national titles.
 From then, two newly established teams REG (owned by the Rwanda Energy Group) and Patriots entered the league.
 The two teams became rivals and played each other in the finals for several years.

 In the 2020s, the Basketball Africa League (BAL) was introduced – the first editions were hosted by the BK Arena in Kigali.
 Patriots finished in fourth place in the inaugural 2021 season.
+The league changed its name to the Rwanda Basketball League (RBL) in 2023.
+FERWABA introduced two new competitions, the Rwanda Cup and the Rwanda Super Cup, for the 2024 season.

+Venues

+The league games in the regular season are usually stated in the Lycée de Kigali's indoor hall, which can seat 1,500 spectators, after it was revamped by FERWABA and NBA Africa in 2023.
+Other games are played at Kepler University's indoor hall.
+Playoffs games are usually held at the 10,000-seater BK Arena (formerly the Kigali Arena), which was opened in 2019.
+Another hall that is used is the Petit Arena, which was recently renovated to hold 1,500 people.

 Current teams

+2025 teams

-The following teams will play in the 2022–23 season:
+The following teams will play in the 2025 BAL season: